Jin93/MEBayesSL/README.md

 --NCORES 1

 ```
+Note: the `pheno.fam` dataset contains phenotype information for both tuning and testing individuals.

 ### Step 3: Run MUSS by chromosome (by submitting 22 jobs simultaneously, each for one chromosome).
 In each job, the algorithm will run under different tuning parameter settings in parallel.